thisishuey/Cherry/README.md

 ### Install as Git submodule

-You can replace step 1 above with the following to add Cherry to your CakePHP project as a submodule
+You can replace Step 1 above with the following to add Cherry to your CakePHP project as a submodule

 ```
 $ cd /path/to/CakePHP/project/